 For newly constructed properties, all landscaping must be completed by the owner within six (6) months of occupancy, unless occupancy occurs between September and December, in which case landscaping must be completed by June 30 of the following year.

-• Any landscaping projects for newly constructed properties not already reviewed by the LDRC’s design committee.
+• Any landscaping projects for newly constructed properties not already approved by the Lowry Design Review Committee (LDRC).

-• Removal, planting or replacing any tree requires the submission of a Design Review Request Form.
-Removal, planting or replacing any tree in the tree lawn ALSO requires approval from the City of Denver Forestry Division.
+• Removal, planting, or replacing any tree in the front, back, or side yard requires the submission of a Design Review Request Form.
+Removal, planting, or replacing any tree in the tree lawn requires approval from the City of Denver Forestry Division (see Tree Lawn Modifications).

 • Drainage modifications